Unthinkable-Abhishek/learning/Readme.md

 3- React.createElement makes an object and when it get rendered onto DOM it convert this object into html

 4- Browser doesn't understand jsx but parcel transpiled it into the code which is understandable by the browser.
 Parcel doesn't do a lot of things by itself, it gives this responsbility to the babel (parcel installs it).
-Its babel job (its a package), it converted the code which is understand by react
+Its babel job (its a package), it converted the code which is understand by react.
+JS Engine understands ES6, which is a valid pure js understandable by browsers JS engine.
+And this transpilation is done by Parcel behind the scenes.
+And actually babels does this.

 5- jsx code is converted to react.createElement (makes an js element).
 React Element is just a jsx.